 We understand that everyone is concerned about Coronavirus (COVID-19).
-We are as well, which is why we are taking precautions to keep our clients and our staff safe and informed.
+We are as well, which is why we are taking precautions to keep our clients and our office team safe and informed.
 We want to let you know how our business is addressing this situation.

-Our office is still open for appointments.
+Our office is open for in-office and virtual appointments.
 Here are the proactive steps we have put in place:

 - We have rolled out new software features which will help you access and upload information remotely.
 Our new client portal and phone application will allow you to send, receive, and sign documents electronically.
 You will also have access to your information any time you need it.
 You can learn more about your client portal by watching a video at https://www.jg-cpas.com/tr-client-portal.php.
 If you haven’t received a link to your portal, please let us know at info@JG-CPAs.com and we will set it up for you.
 The phone application allows you to scan and upload seamlessly.
 If you do not have the application on your phone, type “Onvio Client Center” (created by Thomson Reuters) into your app store.